qiime2/docs/source/tutorials/read-joining.rst

 data, as this will determine what steps are necessary to analyze your paired-end data.**

-It is currently possible to join paired end-reads in QIIME 2 using the ``q2-vsearch`` plugin, or to import reads that have been joined outside of QIIME 2 (for example, with `fastq-join`_, see `Importing pre-joined reads`_ for more details).
+It is currently possible to join paired-end reads in QIIME 2 using the ``q2-vsearch`` plugin, or to import reads that have been joined outside of QIIME 2 (for example, with `fastq-join`_, see `Importing pre-joined reads`_ for more details).
 This tutorial will cover both of these processes.